janet-dev/LevelCoder-WM/README.md

 * Email us facility accessed via the envelope icon, but only on the About page

 ## Future Features
-After asking the advice of the LinkedIn and codebar communities, further features are required:
+After asking the advice of the LinkedIn and [codebar](https://codebar.io/) communities, further features are required:
 * how to access career advice, network and where to find jobs
 * how to join the tech community
 * how to start contributing to open source projects
 * where to find free products to use for design, development and deployment

+After this project has been submitted, the features above will be implemented, as the design of the project enables easy replication.
+The code will be made open source by applying the applicable licence and supporting documentation.
+Users can then modify the site, add to it or replicate for their own location or subject matter.

 ## Technology Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS) for building and custom styling the site.